rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "An Exact Exposition of the Orthodox Faith, by [St. John of Damascus](https://en.wikipedia.org/wiki/John_of_Damascus)"
     [God] is the maker and creator of angels, bringing them out of non-being into being, having created them after his own image as an incorporeal nature, like some spirit or immaterial fire, as the divine David says, "who makes his angels spirits and his ministers a fiery flame," describing their lightness, ardor, warmth, extreme sharpness, and acuity with regard to their longing for God and ministry to him and their sublimity and deliverance from all material thought.

-The orthodox understanding of being "in the image of God" means more than just resemblance, but doing the works of God.
+The orthodox understanding of being "in the image of God" means more than just resemblance, but doing the works (the will) of God.
 This is why these spirits act in accord with the will of God, doing His will.